Special Educational Needs and Disabilities (SEND)

 - Southbourne and Pokesdown Children’s Centre Team work alongside school colleagues to support families and children

-There are many organisations available to support families and with whom we have worked over the years;
+There are many organisations available to support families, such as:

 - SENDiass (Special Educational Needs Information Advice and Support Service) - Providing Information, Advice and Support for Children & Young People with Special Educational Needs and/or Disability (SEND) and Parents/Carers of Children with SEND

 - The Parent Practitioner Team who have hosted courses at the school and have supported families in our school

 - MOSAIC – Supporting Bereaved Children & Young People throughout Dorset